kubewarden/docs/docs/writing-policies/rust/05-mutation-policy.md

 Compared to the initial test, there are two changes:

-1. Change the `assert!` statement to ensure the request is still accepted, but it includes a mutated object.
+1. Change the `assert!` statement to make sure the request is still accepted, but it includes a mutated object.
 1. Created a `Pod` instance starting from the mutated object that's part of the response.
-Assert the mutated Pod object contains the right `metadata.annotations`.
+Assert the mutated Pod object has the right `metadata.annotations`.

 You can run the tests again, this time all should pass: